integral-business-intelligence/chroma-auditor/bonus/functions.md

 - **Behavior**:
   - Removes entries from ChromaDB
   - Updates view after deletion
+  - If the entries/chunks deleted are the last chunks in a collection, emptying the collection, then a few additional steps are taken to prevent conflicts that can arise due to orphaned HNSW segment directories.
+The collection is deleted, the HNSW segment directory is deleted, the collection is recreated with the same name.
+Then, when a user adds chunks again to this collection, a new HNSW segment directory is created automatically.
 - **Usage**: Used in both interfaces

 ## Document Upload Functions